airfanBG/WHproject/README.md

 Web API project **Students Assignment** based on AdventureWorksLT2019 database.
 There is some changes from original DB so the Db is in *ClientSide.WebAPI/DatabaseBackup/AdventureWorksLT2019.bak** folder.
+When load project for the first time it automatically creates database in SQL if not exists.
 If you want to consume API, first step is to get one Email from bottom emails and make registration.
 After that you must **Login** and take your **Bearer** token to login.

 # API routings: